 - Neurologic exam

 Patients with CVD and venous leg ulcers have poorer quality of life (QOL) in all aspects of daily living compared with the general population.
-Pain is the main factor that impacts QOL.
+Pain is main factor that impacts QOL.
 The presence, size, and duration of ulcers also has significant and substantial association with decreased QOL, as does decreased mobility.
 Age has been shown to have a strong negative association with QOL.
-Other factors, such as social and emotional isolation, sleep disorders, depression, feeling of uncleanliness because of the malodorous ulcers, and problems finding appropriate footwear have also been implicated but findings are mixed.
-Loss of employment has a significant social impact.13
+Other factors, such as social and emotional isolation, socioeconomic status, comorbidities, feeling of uncleanliness, and problems finding appropriate footwear have also been implicated but findings are mixed.
+Loss of employment has a significant social impact.11, 12

 - Air plethysmography (APG) is used for assessing severity of disease.
 APG can evaluate calf muscle pump function and quantify global venous reflux and outflow obstruction.

-- Computed Tomographic or Magnetic Resonance Venography is indicated in more complex postthrombotic disease and preoperatively because it provides more detail than duplex ultrasonography; it is especially useful for the evaluation of more proximal veins and their surrounding structures and may help in the assessment of post-thrombotic obstruction, venous compression or stenosis.4,13 However, evidence of its efficacy for evaluating venous system is mixed, for which these studies are not routinely recommended.2
+- Computed Tomographic or Magnetic Resonance Venography is indicated in more complex disease and preoperatively because it provides more detail than duplex ultrasonography; it is especially useful for the evaluation of more proximal veins and their surrounding structures and may help in the assessment of post-thrombotic obstruction, venous compression or stenosis.4,13 However, evidence of its efficacy for evaluating venous system is mixed, for which these studies are not routinely recommended.2